fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 -->
 ## Next?

 There is a lot of information in these pages, more than 70% of which you probably won't need.
 The important data structures are marked with \b font-weight.
 The rest are just for your information.
-Again, it is completely understandable if this becomes too much for you to understand all at once.
 The best way to understand these is to code them.
 My primary advice remains the same; try building something cool, and these data structures and algorithms will come to your rescue when stuck.
-I will keep updating this page, adding more information as we go along.